Resources

 *Note: Unless specified as a UBC resource, the resources mentioned below are third-party resources and are not affiliated with UBC.

-Black-centered counselling services
+Black-centered services in the Okanagan

 ALTHEA THERAPY